 School Website

-Located in Florence, Alabama, Heritage Christian University is a private Bible college affiliated with the Churches of Christ.
-The school aims to prepare God’s people for greater service in His church, and all undergraduates earn the same affordable degree: a Bachelor of Arts in Biblical Studies.
-The 128-hour program prepares students for effective evangelistic ministry through religious coursework that combines biblical and theological studies, elective classes, professional studies, and general education as well as field education and practicum experiences in mission work.
-Students may choose to further tailor their degree through concentrations in preaching ministry or family life ministry, or they may complete additional electives to round out the program.
+Heritage Christian University is a private Bible college affiliated with the Churches of Christ.
+The school aims to prepare God’s people for greater service in His church.
+All undergraduates earn the same affordable degree: a Bachelor of Arts in Biblical Studies.
+The 128-hour program prepares students for effective evangelistic ministry through religious coursework that combines:

 In-State Tuition: $11,232